Welcome all seekers;

 Church of St. Martin-in-the-Fields has several spaces available for rental on one-time or on-going basis.
 We currently rent to a diverse group of organizations and individuals for events.
 Our prices are kept below competitive pricing as a service to the community.

-Please contact Mary Button in the church office at [email protected] or 215.247.7466 x115 for more information and availability.
+Please contact the church office for more info…Read More »